 In Pennsylvania, the flowering period begins in early to mid-June and continues through mid-July.
 Flowers are clustered, and each flower is small with the potential to develop and ripen into a bright red drupe.
 In the ginseng trade, these fruits are referred to as berries or seed pods and mature during August and September.
 Ginseng is known to be both self- and cross-compatible, which means that plants do not need to be cross-pollinated for fruits and seeds to develop, although the process is beneficial for adaption to changing conditions over time.

 Germination of ripened seeds requires eighteen to twenty-two months on average.
-During the process of seed dormancy, seeds must remain moist (not wet) and must be exposed to alternating cycles of cold/warm (simulating winter-summer cycles).
+During the process of seed dormancy, seeds must remain moist (not wet) and must be exposed to alternating cycles of cold and warm (simulating winter-summer cycles).
 If one or both of these stratification requirements is not met, seed viability and germination will be low and unpredictable.

 Forest farming of native medicinal plants such as American ginseng requires an appreciation of how the overstory (the trees) influences the understory (the crop).
 With forest farming, the tree canopy should provide a favorable microclimatic and nutrient-cycling condition for plant establishment, growth, and reproduction.
 Locating the appropriate habitat is critical to success.

-It is often the case that the best locations for establishing American ginseng plantings or gardens will be in terrain with a northern and/or eastern aspect.
+Often the best locations for establishing American ginseng plantings or gardens will be in terrain with a northern and/or eastern aspect.
 Aspect refers to the compass direction toward which a given topographic feature (e.g., hill or mountainside) is oriented.
-Aspect largely determines the duration and intensity of sunlight exposure and these, in turn, dictate temperature and moisture regimes in an area.
+Aspect largely determines the duration and intensity of sunlight exposure, and these in turn dictate temperature and moisture regimes in an area.
 In Pennsylvania, a north- or east-facing hill or mountainside will generally be cooler and moister than a south- or west-facing one since the latter receives more direct sun.
 Variations are common, such as when a mountainside faces south yet a drainage cutting through it contains northern/eastern-oriented microaspects.
-These "pockets" can be excellent locations for establishing ginseng plantings, even though the overall aspect of the area is not correct.
+These “pockets” can be excellent locations for establishing ginseng plantings even though the overall aspect of the area is not correct.
 Generally, such microaspects are recognizable because they differ in vegetation from the surrounding areas.

 One of the most convenient and reliable methods for locating favorable ginseng habitats is looking for so-called indicator species, which are trees and plants that tend to grow in association with ginseng on forested sites.
 Table 1 gives the different trees, shrubs, herbs, and ferns that are often associated with ginseng in Pennsylvania--both in the wild and where successful introductions have been made.
-This information is drawn from field research conducted around the state over the past several years, as well as from grower and collector accounts.
+This information is drawn from field research conducted around the state over the past decade, as well as from grower and collector experiences.
 It is important to recognize that both overstory and understory indicators are important in evaluating a potential growing site.
 Choosing a location based solely on one (e.g., trees) or the other (e.g., herbs) is far less reliable.
+Because a number of these trees and plants can also indicate high soil calcium levels, and calcium appears to be important for successful ginseng husbandry on forestlands, it is preferable to give priority to these calcium-loving species when choosing a site for planting.

 Table 1.
-Vegetation "indicators" in Pennsylvania (and the region) that can be useful in identifying forest locations suitable for ginseng introductions and cultivation.
+Common plant associates (“indicators”) in Pennsylvania (and the region) that can be useful in identifying forest locations suitable for ginseng planting and cultivation.

 |Trees||Shrubs and small trees||Herbs||Ferns|